alliejones/makefolio/README.md

 Running `makefolio init` will generate `images.yaml` metadata files for each of your projects.
 If the file already exists, makefolio will not overwrite it.
 (So if you add an additional image to your project you will have to add it to `images.yaml` yourself.)

 Whatever properties you set in this file will be available in your templates.

+### Other Site Resources
+Makefolio will copy the `_src/resources` directory and all of its contents, including subdirectories, to the `dist` directory unchanged.
+A file saved at `_src/resources/myfile.gif` will be copied to `dist/myfile.gif`.

 ### Templates
 Makefolio creates a very simple website structure: a site index containing a list of all of your projects, and an individual page for each project.